felipelewyee/NOF-VQE/README.md

 This repository contains minimal working examples of the **Natural Orbital Functional Variational Quantum Eigensolver (NOF-VQE)** that requires only measurements of the 1RDM, hence, the execution on the quantum computer scales as $N^2$.
 The examples computes the energy of $H_2$, and can be easily extended to other systems and ansatz.

-In particular, the following notebooks compute the energy of the corresponding NOF, then, they minimize with respect to $E_{NOF}$
+In particular, the following notebooks compute the energy of the corresponding NOF, then, they minimize with respect to $E_\text{NOF}$
 - PNOF4-VQE
 - PNOF3-VQE
 - BBAC3-VQE